-- Ensure that Congress gives the Food and Drug Administration the resources to swiftly review and approve vital new CF drugs.
+- Ensure Congress gives the Food and Drug Administration the resources to swiftly review and approve vital new treatments.

 - Make certain that the FDA receives appropriate and adequate guidance from patients, providers and researchers when reviewing applications for new rare disease treatments so they can evaluate them effectively and efficiently.

 - Promote and protect programs that help researchers translate exciting scientific discoveries into potential treatments.

 Promote Access to Specialized CF Care and Assistance Programs